Inspiring and botanically distinctive, Elephant Gin is fast making a name for itself.

 While on their adventures through Africa, the founders of Elephant Gin; Robin Gerlach, Tessa Wienker and Henry Palmer were all inspired to create the spirit after they fell in love with the wildlife there.
 Their wish was to launch a product they hoped would help conservation trusts.
 “Every year more than 35,000 elephants die because of uncontrolled ivory poaching; in other words, one African elephant dies every 15 minutes.”

-It’s an honourable feat to have come back from their visit to Africa, successfully brought a product to market and, in doing so, helped causes they feel strongly about.
+It’s an honorable feat to have come back from their visit to Africa, successfully brought a product to market and, in doing so, helped causes they feel strongly about.
 They’ve created a genuinely different product unlike any other gin out there; it’s unusual for a brand to hit all these areas with a new twist and add to the category with something new to say.
-The flavour profile of Elephant Gin is no exemption either.
+The flavor profile of Elephant Gin is no exemption either.

 Crafted just outside of Hamburg, Germany, Elephant Gin is made up of 14 botanicals.
 There are classic botanicals such as juniper, cassia bark and sweet orange peel alongside the more unusual additions of ginger, lavender, elderflower, pimento berries, fresh apples and pine needles.
 For those counting, you’ll notice we’re missing a few ingredients still and this is where the African link comes into play.
 The known botanicals from Africa include Baobab fruit, Buchu plant (similar to blackcurrant), African Wormwood, Lion’s Tail and Devil’s Claw.